 Employers need to train supervisors and managers on recognizing the needs of employees and responding to them in an appropriate and lawful way, Jill Luft, an attorney with Greensfelder, Hemker & Gale, P.C., told HR Dive in an interview.
 For example, if an employee tells her supervisor she has trouble arriving to work on time because of a medical treatment, a manager without training in accommodations may not realize that the interactive process has been triggered, she said.
 A trained manager would recognize this and know to involve HR at that point, according to Luft.

-It's critical to train front-line managers and supervisors — members of management who have day-to-day contact with employees — on recognizing that an employee asking for accommodation and what to do, Seten said.
+It's critical to train front-line managers and supervisors — members of management who have day-to-day contact with employees — on recognizing that an employee is asking for accommodation and what to do, Seten said.
 Even with the most robust handbook policy, it is often the supervisor who hears the comment that would notify the company that the employee needs an accommodation or may want to talk about an accommodation.
 Oftentimes, these supervisors and managers lack even a cursory training in the ADA, and they won't know what to do when they encounter an ADA-triggering situation.
-They may an employee is complaining or asking for special favors, she said.
+They may believe an employee is complaining or asking for special favors, she said.
 Instead, HR may want the matter elevated so it can engage in the interactive process properly and promptly, Seten said.

 #3: Request medical documentation only when necessary